nihitkhandelwal-eng/The_Brainforest/♻️ Admin/Admin Notes/Dataview Plugin → My Notes.md

 tags: on/obsidian,
 ---
 https://blacksmithgu.github.io/obsidian-dataview/
+- [ ] break this down into multiple notes
 ## Metadata
 It is data/information about your data, that either is already in your data or manually added